The Second Major in Computer Science

 The second major provides an opportunity to combine computer science with another degree program.
 A second major in computer science can expand a student's career options and enable interdisciplinary study in areas such as cognitive science, computational biology, chemistry, physics, philosophy and linguistics.
-The second major also is well suited for students planning careers in medicine, law, business, architecture and fine arts.
+The second major is also well suited for students planning careers in medicine, law, business, architecture and fine arts.
 The requirements are as follows.
 There are no additional distribution or unit requirements for the second major.

-Computer Science Core Requirements:
+Computer Science Core Requirements*

 |CSE 131||Introduction to Computer Science||3|